jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

     :align: center
     :alt: Debian in Microsoft Store

-  ..
-TIP:: You can use any Linux Distribution you want, `Windows Subsystem for Linux`_ installs Ubuntu_ by default
+  .. tip:: You can use any Linux Distribution you want, `Windows Subsystem for Linux`_ installs Ubuntu_ by default

 * Click ``Get`` to install